Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Conclusion and future directions

 In this work we have introduced a novel method for reconstructing stochastic dynamical models from the data.
 The method is based on a double projection approach, where the time series of the observations are projected onto the estimates of the system states and the estimates of the driving noise using trained encoders.
 The estimated system states are used for teacher forcing, while the driving noise is used as the latent variable in a variational autoencoder framework.
-We benchmark the method on six test problems, demonstrating its performance for data generated by noise-driven models, deterministic chaotic models, and empirical data (Fig.~\ref{fig:main-results}).
-While other methods, both based on deterministic and stochastic models, can provide equal or even better performance for some of the problems, only our method performs competitively for all tested problems.
+We benchmark the method on six test problems, demonstrating its performance for data generated by noise-driven models, deterministic chaotic models, and empirical data (Fig.~\ref{fig:main-results-ext}).
 We then analyze the nature of the attractors in the learned dynamics in the examined problems, and evaluate the role of the teacher forcing interval $\tau$ on it (Fig.~\ref{fig:lyap} and Fig.~\ref{fig:lyap-all}).
 We identify the existence of two regimes occurring across the test problems: a deterministic regime for lower values of $\tau$ with chaotic attractors, and a noise-driven regime for higher values of $\tau$.

 The proposed method has some notable shortcomings and limitations.
 First, it is the dependency of the behavior of the trained model on the teacher forcing interval.
 Performing parameter sweeps across a range of values to find the best performing model, while robust, is computationally demanding.
 As analyzed in Sec.~\ref{sec:choosing-tau}, our results indicate that an adaptive scheme for $\tau$, akin to the scheme of \citet{HessEtAl23}, might not be sufficient to converge to the optimally performing model.
 The question of optimal strategy for setting the teacher forcing interval thus remains open for future studies.